What are the essential parts of a digital transformation plan?

 Providing an enhanced customer journey tends to be the focus of B2C organizations, so the focus of your marketing plan will be attracting prospective online customers and converting them, without the input of a sales team.

 Digital marketing activities work best when integrated with traditional marketing and response channels.
 Organizations should, therefore, have a separate digital marketing plan, which is integrated into an overall marketing plan.
-As recognized in 10 reasons you need a digital marketing strategy in 2017, this ensures that digital marketing is fully aligned and becomes part of business as usual.
+As recognized in 10 reasons you need a digital marketing strategy, this ensures that digital marketing is fully aligned and becomes part of business as usual.

-Dave Chaffey, co-founder Content Director of Smart Insights, notes that the creation of digital plans often occurs in two stages:
+Dave Chaffey, co-founder and Content Director of Smart Insights, notes that the creation of digital plans often occurs in two stages:

 “First, a separate digital marketing plan is created.
 This is useful to get agreement and buy-in by showing the opportunities and problems and map out a path through setting goals and specific strategies for digital including how you integrated digital marketing into other business activities.